 - pay no more than $50,000 in monthly gross rent per location (as defined by a valid and enforceable lease agreement);

-- have temporarily ceased operations (i.e. generating no revenues), or have experienced at least a 70% decline in pre-COVID-19 revenues.
+- have experienced at least a 70% decline in pre-COVID-19 revenues; and

-Both tenants and property owners have raised concerns about the design of the CECRA program.
+Both property owners and tenants have raised concerns about the design of the CECRA program.

-Tenants are concerned that the process can only be initiated by the property owner, which leaves tenants with no recourse if the property owner decides the application process is too onerous or does not want to cover 25% of the gross monthly rent.
+For their part, tenants have expressed concern that the application to the CECRA can only be initiated by the property owner, which leaves tenants with no recourse if the property owner decides the application process is too onerous or does not want to cover 25% of the gross monthly rent.
+The federal government has compiled a list of reasons why property owners should apply to the CECRA, but it has not changed the design of the program to allow for tenants to apply directly to the CECRA for rent assistance.

 When Does the Program Start?

 Help is on the way for small businesses experiencing financial hardship due to COVID-19 through the CECRA program.
-Although there are still some issues that must be fixed with the design of the program, the CECRA will provide welcome financial relief to small business tenants struggling with their monthly rent payments.
-We will be monitoring the status of this program, and will amend this blog post as more information is available.
+The CECRA will provide welcome financial relief to small business tenants struggling with their monthly rent payments.
+We will be monitoring the status of this program, and will amend this blog post as more information becomes available.